Ykada/TowerDefencegame/README.md

   ###
   ###

-  <h2 align="center">© 2025 YKΛDΛ_.
+  <h9 align="center">© 2025 YKΛDΛ_.
 All rights reserved.
-This project, Tower Defence Simulator, and all associated assets, code, and materials are the intellectual property of YKΛDΛ_.</h2>
+All scripts included in this repository are the intellectual property of YKΛDΛ_ and may not be copied, modified, distributed, or used for commercial purposes without explicit permission.</h9>